This week at Bungie, we introduced you to a rising threat.

 Patiently, but painfully, we waited.
 And we listened.
 But we couldn’t risk the old level of transparency.
 Building a new world isn’t exact science.
 We don’t publish blueprints (at least not intentionally), and we don’t paint ourselves into corners.

-The last time your week culminated with a proper update from Bungie, we we’re in a very different place.
+your week culminated with a proper update from Bungie, we we’re in a very different place.
 We had just celebrated our twentieth anniversary.
 Destiny was the dream of a team that would need to grow and transform to hold fast against the sheer ambition of it all.

 The words used by my predecessor to hibernate the old weekly ritual were nothing short of prophetic:

 Like all dark times, ours will be broken first by a single strand of light – a tether reaching out to bind us all together again.
 One day, we will awaken in a wondrous new place and we will remember just what it was that drew us together at the beginning of it all.
 We will look up to the heavens, and find hope.

 Consider yourselves starside.
 Destiny has risen into the night sky like a full moon, bright enough to throw shadows onto the ground and guide us out of the darkness.
 It’s still a long sail toward dawn, but we have enough ambient light on the scene to navigate the rest of this journey.
 As another rite of succession, I’ll be your new guide.
 I’d like to invite you to follow along with me on this new adventure, as we finish what we started those many moons ago.

 The best thing that happened this week at Bungie…